-It is the responsibility of the Group's management to ensure that appropriate procedures are in place to prepare its CR reporting in line with, in all material respects, these reporting criteria.
-The CR data reported is aligned with the Group's financial reporting period for the year ending 31 December 2016.
+Group's management is responsible for having appropriate procedures in place to prepare Group's CR reporting in line with, in all material respects, these reporting criteria.
+The CR data reported is aligned with the Group's financial reporting period for the year ending 31 December 2018.
 Detailed information on our KPIs and material issues can be found on our Aviva website.
 Additionally, Annex 1 contains definitions for some indicators disclosed in our ESG Data Sheet.